tpoisot/tpoisot.github.io/code.md

 ---
 layout: page
-title: About
+title: Code
 ---

 <div id='chapo'>
-	<p class='text'>I'm a <a href='http://www.timotheepoisot.fr/'>community ecologist</a> interested in making science Open Source.
-This page is a portfolio for some of my code.</p>
+	I think that science will gain to be more and more open source.
+This is some of my code (the small fraction of it which is usable, anyway).
 </div>

 <div id='main'>